 Looking to get skyline shots of New York City?
+Looking for a clean foreground?
 Want the Brooklyn Bridge to be a part of that picture?
 Then look no further than Brooklyn Bridge Park.

 Brooklyn Bridge Park is a narrow park that hugs the East River on the Brooklyn side of the bridge.
 Until a few years ago, the area was dominated by old warehouses and piers.
 Starting in 2008, however, the area was redeveloped as a park.
 If you haven’t been to this area in 5 years or so, you won’t recognize it.
 As the park has developed, shops and restaurants have sprung up, making the whole area much more friendly.
 You should definitely make it part of your next trip to New York City.